dvbrennanjv/Cloud-Resume-Project/README.md

 We are pretty much at the end here.
 All we need to do left is code up our resume and add the javascript so we can talk to our api.
 I've included a snippet of how I've gone about this but can vary depending on how you set this up.
 Inside our actual HTML file we can reference our script using a **script** block. and use a **span** block to show our view count.
 I've also went back and added a pipeline stage for packaging our python script and updating Lambda with edits.

 *Note:* Our API endpoint is exposed in our javascript file but since we are using **CORS** and theres no senstive info being returned we dont really mind.
-We could set up throttling in API Gateway if we were really concerned
+We could set up throttling in API Gateway if we were really concerned.

 ### Step 11 - Some extra security precautions
 While we are pretty much done, I'm going to go back and add in two more security measures.
 In our **prod** API gateway stage, I'm going to enable throttling just to prevent abuse of the api.
 (WAF integration with CloudFront could be another route as well.)
 I'm also going to enable **server-side encryption** on our S3 bucket.
 If we wanted to take the project further we could set up some auditng with CloudTrail and CloudWatch alarms.